An intravenous (IV) line is a small plastic tube that goes into your vein. It is used to give you blood, fluids or medicine.

 - crusting or scabbing appears on skin near your IV line

 - oozing fluid, blood or pus from where the IV line goes through your skin

 Talk to your doctor or nurse straight away if you notice any of these symptoms.

-Septicaemia (bloodstream infection) is a serious infection.
+Sepsis (bloodstream infection) is a serious infection.
 It happens when bacteria spread to your blood.

-Septicaemia bloodstream infection can cause:
+Bloodstream infection can cause:

 - a high temperature

 Tell your doctor or nurse straight away if you notice any of the above.

 An IV line is more likely to cause an infection in people who are already very sick.